realsnipc/Blog/README.md

 ##### Important

 - [x] Skip JWT if user is not logged in
+- [x] Remove Image
-- [ ] Check if user is logged in on create page
+- [x] Check if user is logged in on create page
-- [ ] Check if user is submitting all contents in post
+- [x] Check if user is submitting all contents in post
 - [ ] Make website responsive
-- [ ] Revamp the Index
+- [x] Revamp the Index

 ##### Features